 Metrics Explorer requirements and considerationsedit

-- Metrics Explorer uses data collected from Metricbeat.
+- The Metrics Explorer uses data collected from Metricbeat.

 You need read permissions on

-metricbeat-*or the metric index specified in the Metrics configuration.
+metricbeat-*or the metric index specified in the Infrastructure configuration UI.

-Metrics Explorer uses the timestamp field from the Settings tab.
+Metrics Explorer uses the timestamp field set in the Infrastructure configuration UI.

 By default that is set to